MuhammedSuhaib/notes/operators.md

 Operator overloading allows you to define what +, -, *, or other operators should do when used with your objects.

+Normally, + is used for addition: 5 + 3 → 8
+But it also works for strings: "Hello" + "World" → "HelloWorld" Python already knows how to handle numbers and strings, but what if you create a custom object, like a "Warrior" or a "ShoppingCart"?

 **Why is Operator Overloading Useful?**

 Instead of writing complex methods like `add_warrior_strength(warrior1, warrior2)`, you can simply write `warrior1 + warrior2` and Python will know it means combining their strength—because you've taught it using operator overloading.

 ## ☝️ Unary Operators (1 operand)